 .NET offers the programmer many strongly typed data types.
 One of those is the System.Boolean structure which represents a Boolean value.
 System.Boolean, though programmers normally use the bool alias when declaring Boolean variables, have a value of either true or false.
-These two logical values permit the Boolean data type to represent anything that needs… Continue reading the remainder of “C# What Is The System.Boolean Structure.”
+These two logical values permit the Boolean data type to represent anything that needs… Hankering to read the rest of “C# What Is The System.Boolean Structure?”
+Click this link!

 Performing a simple sort of text strings that are all the same case, e.g. upper-case, is no more difficult in .NET than it is for sorting integers.
 The .NET method Array.Sort comes to our rescue by being able to sort objects that are derived from the base System.Array type.
-Sorting Strings Alphabetically This program sorts… Needing to read the rest of “C# Array.Sort Sorting Strings?”
-Click here!
+Sorting Strings Alphabetically This program sorts… Click to read the remainder of the article

 The .NET framework provides a built-in method for sorting a portion of an array on the few occasions when you need it.
 Again, it is trivially easy to use, simply specifying the array to sort, the index of the element of where to start sorting from, and the number of elements to sort.
-Bear in… Thirsting to get the rest of “C# Array.Sort Range Of Elements Example?”
-Use this link!
+Bear in… Click this link to continue reading the remainder of “C# Array.Sort Range Of Elements Example.”

 All arrays in .NET are derived from the Array base type, making an array a system object.
 The System.Array type is an abstract base type so cannot itself be instantiated.
 But the System.Array base type can be used to obtain a reference to a previously declared array.
-Obtaining a reference to an array is trivial… Continue reading the rest of “C# Array.Sort Array Reference Example.”
+Obtaining a reference to an array is trivial… Needing to get the remainder of “C# Array.Sort Array Reference Example?”
+Click here!